BillJr99/APCSA/_pages/Activities/activity-arrays4.md

   prev: ./Arrays3

   goals:
-    - To be able to create, access, and iterate an ArrayList
+    - To be able to create, access, and iterate an <code>ArrayList</code>
-    - To be able to explain that an ArrayList is a dynamic array that allows for expansion at runtime
+    - To be able to explain that an <code>ArrayList</code> is a dynamic array that allows for expansion at runtime
-    - To be able to dynamically grow and shrink an ArrayList
+    - To be able to dynamically grow and shrink an <code>ArrayList</code>
     - To use objects such as the <code>ArrayList</code> that accept templated/generic data types

   models: